sampsyo/cs6120/content/blog/2019-09-25-a-verification-backend.md

 integers can be used to solve [Integer Linear Programming][ilp] problems.

-Program properties can be verified by first encoding the semantics of your language as an SMT formula and asking a solver to prove it's correctness by finding a satisfying assignment.
+Program properties can be verified by first encoding the semantics of your language as an SMT formula and asking a solver to prove its correctness by finding a satisfying assignment.

 ## Rosette

 Rosette is a symbolic execution engine for the [Racket][] programming language.
 It lets us write normal Racket programs and does the work of automatically lifting them to perform symbolic computations.
+This is different than simply having bindings into an SMT solver where you use code to generate constraints because Rosette gives symbolic meaning to actual Racket programs.

 Consider the following program: